discretize/discretize-guides/builds/guardian/heal-firebrand/index.md

 ---
-title: 'Heal Firebrand'
+title: Heal Firebrand
-date: '2021-06-01'
+date: 2021-06-01
-rating: 'Good'
+rating: Good
-role: 'Support'
+role: Support
-profession: 'Guardian'
+profession: Guardian
-specialization: 'Firebrand'
+specialization: Firebrand
-skills: [9093, 9153, 9251]
+skills:
-boons: ['Quickness', 'Fury', 'Might', 'Swiftness', 'Stability', 'Aegis']
+  - 9093
+  - 9153
+  - 9251
-conditions: ['Vulnerability', 'Blinded', 'Crippled']
+conditions:
+  - Vulnerability
+  - Blinded
+  - Crippled
+boons:
+  - Quickness
+  - Fury
+  - Might
+  - Swiftness
+  - Stability
+  - Aegis
-code: '[&DQEQLjElPjZLF0sXehZ6FksBNgH+AP4AiRKJEgAAAAAAAAAAAAAAAAAAAAA=]'
+code: "[&DQEQLjElPjZLF0sXehZ6FksBNgH+AP4AiRKJEgAAAAAAAAAAAAAAAAAAAAA=]"
-cmguides: '/cm-guides/guardian/heal-firebrand'
+cmguides: /cm-guides/guardian/heal-firebrand
-classification: [4, 1, 3, 1, 2]
+classification:
+  - 4
+  - 1
+  - 3
+  - 1
+  - 2
 ---

 <Divider text="Overview"/>

 <Message>
 This build is very common in PuGs.
 It is part of a composition called PuG Meta.
 More info about this composition can be found [here](/guides/meta-explained).
 This build provides a high amount of boons and a lot of safety to the group via its healing.
 It therefore shines most in less experienced groups as well as when you have bad instabilities.
 Once the safety of a dedicated healer is no longer needed, you can move on to running [Power Firebrand](/builds/guardian/power-firebrand) or [Condi Firebrand](/builds/guardian/condi-firebrand).
-We also added a new heal variant that is inbetween the full heal and damage versiont called [Zealot Firebrand](/builds/guardian/zealot-firebrand) for parties wanting to transition to no heal runs.
+We also added a new heal variant that is in-between the full heal and damage version called [Zealot Firebrand](/builds/guardian/zealot-firebrand) for parties wanting to transition to no heal runs.

 </Message>